 This page serves as the syllabus for this course.

-Additional required readings will be made available for download from the course website.
+Additional readings will be made available for download from the course website.

 Attendance is not required.
-However, given that we will do a lot of hands-on exercises in class, and homeworks and the exams address the material covered in class, good attendance is essential for doing well in this class.
+However, given that we will do a lot of hands-on exercises in class, and homework and projects address the material covered in class, good attendance is essential for doing well in this class.

 A detailed schedule for the course, with topics for each lecture, is available at the schedule page, which forms part of the syllabus.